utumno86/BlogPosts/HowWeMet.md

 Austin had taken an interest in my personal life, and was regularly inviting me out to parties and the like.
 His girlfriend was involved with a Roller Derby team called the Bradentucky Bombers.
 One week he suggested that I come down to Bradenton to see a derby bout with him on Saturday because I needed to meet this girl that was on the Bombers.
-I was focused on becoming a better developer and my career in general.
+I was focused on becoming a better developer and my career in general, but I also didn't have anything better to do on a Saturday so I agreed to come down to the derby bout.